cx-cloud-101/speedtest-workshop/gcp/writing-all-the-events-python.md

 [Home](../) > [GCP](index) > Writing all the events
 =========================================================
-_The GCP Event Writer is a cloud function that subscribes to Speedtest Event messages on a Pub/Sub topic and writes them as rows in a BigQuery table._
+_The GCP Event Writer is a Cloud Function that subscribes to Speedtest Event messages on a Pub/Sub topic and writes them as rows in a BigQuery table._

 Suggested implementation
 ------------------------